 Just like we did with the major scale, we can easily explore the scale by playing the sequence of intervals on one string.
 Let’s play the ‘C minor pentatonic scale‘ by starting on the 3rd fret of the 5th string.

 Now for another scale.
 The ‘major pentatonic scale’ is made up of the following sequence of intervals:

-Let’s play the C minor pentatonic scale using the same starting position that we used for the C major pentatonic scale:
+Let’s play the C Major pentatonic scale using the same starting position that we used for the C minor pentatonic scale:

 Playing Scales In Positions

 By now you should have a good understanding of how to play scales on one string, provided that you know the interval sequence that makes up a given scale.
 As I said, playing scales on one string is a great simple way to familiarise yourself with a new scale.
 It allows you to really see the intervals and accustom yourself with the sound of the scale before you start putting it to use.

 In reality though, we rarely play scales using only one string, once we have learnt them.
 What we do is organise them in positions.
 I have already written a lesson on playing scales in positions, so I recommend reading that lesson.